IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 <a name="scan"></a>
 ##Running static code scans by using the pipeline
 Want to find security issues in your code before you deploy it?
-When you use the IBM® Static Analyzer for Bluemix™ as part of your pipeline, you can run automated checks against your  Java™ app's static `.war`, `.ear`, `.jar`, or `.class` build binary files.
+When you use the IBM&reg; Static Analyzer for Bluemix&reg; as part of your pipeline, you can run automated checks against your Java&trade; app's static `.war`, `.ear`, `.jar`, or `.class` build binary files.

 A pipeline that uses the Static Analyzer service typically includes these stages: